| Contents: OverviewForewordScriptGen module provides ALP with ability to execute Active Scripts. It uses

 global).
 Thus in the moment of initialization ScriptGen knows what kind of work it must do

+and what script type will be executed.
 As a second step comes the negotiation between CGHolder and ScriptGen about the

 global/custom objects.
 ScriptGen supports Application and Session objects.
 Thus CGHolder